 Q: What is an AAPC-AOES?

 A: AAPC-AOES stands for AAPC – Approved Official Extern Site.
 In short, this is any health care facility that has been approved to be part of providing AAPC members experience through mentorship.

 Q: Why did AAPC start this program?

-A: The AAPC has taken feedback from its members very seriously regarding providing opportunities for industry experience and job placement.
-Project Xtern reaches out to the medical coding/billing community in an effort to provide these members with the resources to gain valuable experience and learn along the way through mentorship.
+A: AAPC has taken feedback from its members very seriously regarding providing opportunities for industry experience and job placement.
+Project Xtern reaches out to the medical coding/billing community to provide these members with the resources to gain valuable experience and learn along the way through mentorship.
 This will provide the member with valuable tools and necessary references when attempting to secure an entry level position in this field and provide facilities professional medical coding help.